 Location Scouting 101

-Before scouting, always read a the script.
-From the script, you should be able to put together a comprehensive list of all needed locations.
-Add in the shot list or the mood board and you will have everything you need.
-Once I’ve read the script, there are six questions I consider when selecting a location.
+Before scouting, we always read the creative brief.
+From the brief, you should be able to put together a list of all needed locations.
+Add in the script, shot list or the mood board and you will have everything you need.
+Once the creative brief has been reviewed, there are six questions to consider when selecting a location.

-When debating between several choices, always lean towards the eye-catching locations; they add so much to the quality and composition of the video.
-I look for interesting neighborhoods in a city.
-Cityscapes that have beautiful backdrops.
+When debating between several choices, always lean towards the eye-catching locations; they add so much to the quality of the visuals.
+Choose cityscapes that have beautiful backdrops.
 Wide open spaces with beautiful skies.
-Unique elements like textures, patterns, backgrounds and shapes that would add something special to the shot.
+Unique architectural elements like textures, patterns, and shapes that would add something special to the shot.

 When’s The Shoot?